slackapi/node-slack-sdk/docs/_tutorials/local_development.md

 ![Running ngrok](ngrok.gif "Running ngrok")

-The output should show a generated URL that you can use (we recommend the one that starts with `https://`).
+The output should show a generated URL that you can use (Use the one that starts with `https://`).
 This URL will be the base of your request URL, in this case `https://8e8ec2d7.ngrok.io`.

 #### Add the URL to your app configuration
 At this point you have a public-facing URL.
 Now, let's add that to the **Interactive Components** page.
 Under the **Request URL** box, go ahead and paste in your accessible URL.